Cosmology with voids: Voids in numerical realizations of the cosmic web

 The distribution of void sizes can provide a powerful test of the background cosmology \cite{pan2011}.
 Here we focus on ``the largest void''.
 The existence of extremely large voids may place strong constraints on the background model parameters \cite{blumenthal1992}.
 The void identification criteria for this investigation are only slightly more stringent than finding local minima in tophat-smoothed density fields \cite{szapudi2015}.
 Voids in our catalog have profiles that are deep in their central region, and rise to a half-depth value at the nominal radius, behavior that requires specific phase alignment between density fluctuation modes.
 Supervoids --- composed of multiple smaller voids --- might be missed by our algorithm, depending on their substructure.

-The void finder incorporates a depth threshold filter that requires voids to be at least a 2-$\sigma$ fluctuation in a density field smoothed on a scale comparable to the void size.
+Our void finder incorporates a depth threshold filter that requires voids to be at least a 2-$\sigma$ fluctuation in a density field smoothed on a scale comparable to the void size.
 This cut ensures that voids are significantly underdense.
-This cut and the requirement that density in a void is consistently low throughout the central regions favor voids that more closely resemble the \ideal.
-This aspect is important for applying the formalism of \$\ref{sec:cozestideal}.
-We may miss some reasonable voids that could be identified by other algorithms, but our search for the largest void errs on the side of caution.
+This cut and the requirement that density in a void is consistently low throughout the central regions favor voids that more closely resemble \ideal\ ones.
+This aspect is important for applying the formalism of section~\ref{sec:cozestideal}.
+We may miss some reasonable voids that could be identified by other algorithms; our search for the largest void errs on the side of caution.

-Figure~\ref{fig:voidsizedistlookback} shows an example of large voids within the lightcone realization of 5000~\hinvMpc\ to a side.
+Figure~\ref{fig:voidsizedistlookback} shows an example of large voids within lightcone realization of 5000~\hinvMpc\ to a side ($n = 1024^3$).
 Because of grid effects, density modes are poorly sampled for voids with radii $\gtrsim$250~\hinvMpc.
 All depths are scaled to the present epoch.
 For comparison, we also show the Eridanus Supervoid parameters \cite{szapudi2015}.
 The 1-$\sigma$ errors for the supervoid suggest that it is consistent with voids predicted in the \LCDM\ realization.
 Since its initial discovery, the supervoid region has been reanalyzed \cite{mackenzie2017, kovacs2022}.
 The supervoid is estimated to have a greater depth and smaller radial extent, but it is still consistent with standard theory.

-Figure~\ref{fig:adhezprofilelargest} illustrates radial density profiles of the largest voids.
+In figure~\ref{fig:adhezprofilelargest}, we show the radial density profiles of the largest voids.
 These profiles are in physical/real space, not redshift space.